RogerRogerUSC/RogerRogerUSC.github.io/_pages/about.md

 # 🗞️ News

-- [2024.10] A paper titled "DeComFL: Federated Learning with Dimension-Free Communication" is accepted by FL@FM-NeurIPS'24 Oral.
+- [2024.10] A paper titled "DeComFL: Federated Learning with Dimension-Free Communication" has been accepted by FL@FM-NeurIPS'24 Oral.
 - [2024.08] Started to serve as a Graduate Research Assistant at RIT.
 - [2024.08] Joined Rochester Institute of Technology(RIT) for my Ph.D. in Computing and Information Sciences, advised by Prof. Haibo Yang.
-- [2024.05] Successfully got my master's degree from the University of Southern California!
+- [2024.05] Successfully obtained my master's degree from the University of Southern California.
+Fight On!

 <span class='anchor' id='-lwzl'></span>

-# 📝 Publication
+# 📝 Publications

 <!-- ---
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Sensors 2022</div><img src='images/sensors2022.svg' alt="sym" width="100%"></div></div>